BAPCPA Report - 2022

 Methodology and Data Limitations

 With respect to data collected from forms and schedules submitted at filing, debtors may fail to provide some or all of the data required for the BAPCPA tables.
 Therefore, analyses involving two or more columns in any table may overstate or understate differences.
-When all required data from a debtor are missing, either because of omission or delayed submission, analyses involving the data and the number of cases become unreliable.
+When all required data from a debtor is missing, either because of omission or delayed submission, analyses involving the data and the number of cases become unreliable.
 Therefore, caution should be used when analyzing columns of data or comparing any column of data to the number of cases filed.

 Reliance on debtor-provided data may introduce other sources of error.
 One likely source of error arises when a debtor inaccurately reports assets, liabilities, income, or expenses at the time of filing.
 Those inaccuracies, if significant enough, may affect district, circuit, and national totals for the relevant fields in the tables in this report.